Transforming the Student Experience

 Case competitions are a valuable means for students to test their academic knowledge and apply it to real world situations and problems.
 By competing, students showcase their skills, practice innovation and have the opportunity to receive prize money and in-kind support while connecting with leaders in the real estate industry.

-The Haskayne School of Business Real Estate Case Competition is hosted by the Westman Centre for Real Estate Studies and co-presented by Brookfield Residential and Canadian Western Bank.
-The competition is a great learning opportunity for students to navigate a real-life case that impacts the local real estate industry and to showcase their talent to a panel of senior real estate industry representatives and faculty members.
+This competition, hosted by the Westman Centre for Real Estate Studies and co-presented by Brookfield Property Development and Canadian Western Bank, is a great opportunity for students to evaluate the potential of a PropTech solution to address a business opportunity or challenge across the real estate value chain, and to showcase their talent to a panel of senior representatives from the real estate and tech sectors.

 The University of Guelph Undergraduate Real Estate Case Competition (URECC) is designed to attract a collection of the sharpest, most proactive minds in the real estate industry.
 This Annual Case Competition challenges undergraduate students to redefine the built form environment by undertaking a development plan of a large, iconic site from the current real estate market.